PrinceP/monitoring/README.md

 Background
 -----

-We believe driver monitoring is one of the keys to safely ramping up to full self driving cars.
+Driver monitoring is one of the keys to safely ramping up to full self driving cars.

-We wrote <a href="https://medium.com/@comma_ai/safety-and-driver-attention-2a33d3d23109">a lot more on our medium</a>
+Comma blog -  <a href="https://medium.com/@comma_ai/safety-and-driver-attention-2a33d3d23109">Here</a>

 Challenge